zacharyyamaoka/Eva_2D_Drawing/docs/quick_start.rst

    :align:   center

-2. Open Fusion 360, Start a new design, import the photo onto the top plane.
+2. Open Fusion 360, Start a new design, import the photo onto the top plane (ensure photo was in landscape otherwise fusion will distort it).
 Ensure that the axis are pointing in same direction as in the photo.
-With the current axis orientation, forward, left and right in Fusion corresponds the same directions in real life.
+With the current axis orientation, forward, left and right in Fusion corresponds the same directions relative to EVA in real life.

 .. figure::  imgs/aston_fusion.jpg
    :align:   center

-3. Centre starting waypoint on the tool-path at the origin.
+3. Calibrate photo size in fusion and then center the intended starting point on the image at the fusion 360 origin (location where 3 axis intersect).

 .. figure::  imgs/center.jpg
    :align:   center

 4. All tool paths must start at the origin, and **cannot loop back**.
-The path must be constructed using only straight lines and only 3 point splines.
-Ensure there at most one sketch in the file at any point.
+The path must be constructed using only straight *lines* and only 3 point *fit point spline's*.
+Ensure there is at most one sketch in the file at any point.

+The lines will be converted to *linear* movement and the splines to *pass-through* points in choreograph.

 .. figure::  imgs/toolpath_img.jpg
     :align:   center